vibe-code-inc/pm-board-experiment/src/features/project_board/task_column.specs.md

 - Receive drop placeholder positioning data from parent component
 - Display tasks with proper ordering
 - Support keyboard accessibility
+- Implement precise positioning of cards based on drag location

 ## Behavioral Expectations
-- Column should highlight with a blue border when a card is dragged over it
+- Column should highlight with a vivid blue border when a card is dragged over it
 - Column should display tasks in the specified order
 - Column should show a drop placeholder at the calculated position when a task is dragged over
 - Column should display a message when empty